France to block Facebook’s libra cryptocurrency over fears the company is trying to privatize money

-Frances powerful finance minister, Bruno Le Maire, has announced the country will block the development of Facebook’s upcoming libra cryptocurrency in Europe due to fears it threatens the “monetary sovereignty” of governments, reports the Guardian.
+France’s powerful finance minister, Bruno Le Maire, has announced the country will block the development of Facebook’s upcoming libra cryptocurrency in Europe due to fears it threatens the “monetary sovereignty” of governments, reports the Guardian.

 Facebook’s libra cryptocurrency is scheduled to launch in the first half of 2020 and is the social media giant’s attempt to get a foothold in the hot cryptocurrency market.
 Facebook is marketing libra as an opportunity to provide low-cost online financial services to 1 billion “unbanked” people.
 However, libra has received extreme blowback worldwide from governments concerned about Facebook’s history with privacy and its attempts to lock people into its platforms.